HOW TO BE READY FOR A BUSINESS LENDER

-Planning is the key to getting that business loan you need for starting a business or for business expansion and change.
-Justin Pritchard, Guide to Banking, says, “Working with banks on small business loans can be easy or difficult — it just depends on how prepared you are.”
-Preparation and planning are essential to business loan success.
+Planning is the key to getting that business funding you need for starting a business or for business expansion and change.
+Justin Pritchard, Guide to Banking, says, “Working with banks on small business funding can be easy or difficult — it just depends on how prepared you are.”
+Preparation and planning are essential to business funding success.

-If you have an existing business, a lender will look at your current business records carefully to help answer questions about how your business is doing.
+If you have an existing business, a funder will look at your current business records carefully to help answer questions about how your business is doing.
 Include information on:

 Business Credit, including business credit reports, Dun & Bradstreet information, or other information that shows the status of your business credit.